Sharp description of local minima in the loss landscape of high-dimensional two-layer ReLU neural networks: Acknowledgments

 \section{Acknowledgments}

-The authors thank Ashkan Panahi for precious feedback.
-BL would like to acknowledge discussion with Berfin Simsek, Francesca Mignacco, Ludovic Stephan, Sebastian Goldt and Courtney Paquette concerning this problem.
-S.S.M. was supported by the Wallenberg AI, AutonomousvSystems, and Software Program (WASP).
+The authors would like to acknowledge discussions with Sebastian Goldt, Francesca Mignacco, Ashkan Panahi, Courtney Paquette, Berfin Simsek, and Ludovic Stephan concerning this problem.
+S.S.M. was supported by the Wallenberg AI, Autonomous Systems, and Software Program (WASP).
 B.L. was supported by the French government, managed by the National Research Agency (ANR), under the France 2030 program with the project references ``ANR-23-IACL-0008'' (PR[AI]RIE-PSAI) and ``ANR-25-CE23-5660'' (MAPLE), as well as the Choose France - CNRS AI Rising Talents program.
-The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Alvis (Chalmers Centre for Computational Science and Engineering, C3SE) partially funded by the Swedish Research Council through grant agreement no. 2022-06725, under project NAISS 2024/22-1082.
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Alvis (Chalmers Centre for Computational Science and Engineering, C3SE) and Tetralith, partially funded by the Swedish Research Council through grant agreement no. 2022-06725, under project NAISS 2024/22-1082.